Skenvy/dotfiles/README.md

 > See both [`~/.include/.pre/README.md`](./.include/.pre/README.md) and [`~/.include/.post/README.md`](./.include/.post/README.md) for the two most commonly parsed folders, that provide suggestions on what config files to add in either place.
 For an illustrative example of this, have a look at [how to add your ssh key setup to `.bashrc`](./.include/.post/README.md#bashrc-example).

 ### `dotfiles-submodule-symlinks`
-The [script](./bin/dotfiles-submodule-symlinks) that enables the ["`$HOME` is _another_ repo"](./README.md#use-as-home-is-another-repo) pattern documents all of its inputs.
+The [script](./bin/dotfiles-submodule-symlinks) that enables the ["`$HOME` is _another_ repo"](https://github.com/Skenvy/dotfiles/tree/main?tab=readme-ov-file#use-as-home-is-another-repo) pattern documents all of its inputs.

 > [!IMPORTANT]
 > What is worth mentioning here, that is only described without example in the script, is how to make use of `CLOBBER_CHECKEDIN_ROOT_IGNORELIST`.
-If you do not set this, then the default `CLOBBER_CHECKEDIN_ROOT` will error if you have the same file path checked in in both this repo and the repo that submodules it.
+If you do not set this, then the default `CLOBBER_CHECKEDIN_ROOT` will error if you have the same file path checked in in both this repository and the repository that submodules it.
 >
-> So, if you want to check-in a file in your repo that will include this as a submodule, that matches a file that already exists in this repo, and you want the supporting script to ignore the file from _this_ repo and leave your repo's file as is without complaining about the collision, you will need to set `CLOBBER_CHECKEDIN_ROOT_IGNORELIST`.
+> So, if you want to check-in a file in your repository that will include this as a submodule, that matches a file that already exists in this repo, and you want the supporting script to ignore the file from _this_ repository and leave your repo's file as is without complaining about the collision, you will need to set `CLOBBER_CHECKEDIN_ROOT_IGNORELIST`.
 >
-> The quickest way to achieve this is to have an `.include/dotfiles-submodule-symlinks-hook.sh` file checked-in in your repo similar to the [base dotfiles-submodule-symlinks-hook](https://github.com/Skenvy/dotfiles/blob/base/.include/dotfiles-submodule-symlinks-hook.sh).
+> The quickest way to achieve this is to have an `.include/dotfiles-submodule-symlinks-hook.sh` file checked-in in your repository similar to the [base dotfiles-submodule-symlinks-hook](https://github.com/Skenvy/dotfiles/blob/base/.include/dotfiles-submodule-symlinks-hook.sh).
+>
+> The main use case for this is to support an `~/install.sh` script in both this repository and one that submodules it, as well as [gpg config files](https://github.com/Skenvy/dotfiles/tree/main/.gnupg#dotfiles).

 <p align="center"><img alt="Banner Image, Homeward Bound" src="https://raw.githubusercontent.com/wiki/Skenvy/dotfiles/.meta/banners/homeward_bound.png" width=1024 height=180/></p>

 ## Use as "`$HOME` is _this_ repo"
-If you're planning to accept this repo into your `$HOME`, you're doing so aware that these steps will destructively replace files of the same name that exist in your `$HOME` already.
+If you're planning to accept this repository into your `$HOME`, you're doing so aware that these steps will destructively replace files of the same name that exist in your `$HOME` already.

 You would typically be interested in following this step as one of the first things you do setting up a new machine, so the destructivity would be limited to only replacing the user files that the system had generated for you.
 If you're following this step at some other point well after you've been using your machine for a while, chances are that customisations and personal settings might have crept in to your local dotfiles.